PRO-MOD/collegeIV/README.md

 # collegeIV
-i have made a simple registration page for college IV using HTML ,BOOTstrab.
+i have made a simple registration page for college IV using HTML ,BOOTstrap.